How to prevent aggression in the workplace

 Communicate

 Make sure your employees are aware of your company’s code of conduct.
-Discuss it at work meetings and during performance appraisals (in Dutch).
+Discuss it at work meetings and during performance appraisals.
 Include the code of conduct in the employee handbook.
 This is a record of all agreements with your employees, covering such topics as working hours, leave, and sick leave.
 Make it clear that breaking rules will result in sanctions such as suspension, an official warning or, in serious cases, dismissal.

 Show exemplary behaviour